volchanskyi/TwoLevelFramework/README.md

-Two-level-architecture framework that implements API and UI testing layers
+Two-level-architecture framework that implements API and UI testing layers.
+Optimized for running on Local, GRID and/or CI environments supporting multiple platforms and configuratio s.
+Uses extensive application logging(logback), test reporting(Allure) and build publishing(Gradle scan) features.
+Comes with a docker-compose configuration file to play with the framework.
+Enjoy!:)